acmoles/portfolio/portfolio/projects/wesen.md

 #### Blender basic interactive

-I chose to proceed with an idea combining _Radial array_ and _Control geometry._ I found it personally fun to use - often producing pleasing and unexpected outcomes.
+I chose to proceed with an idea combining _Radial array_ and _Control geometry._ It was fun to use - often producing pleasing and unexpected outcomes.

 Blender had proven a useful platform for experimentation.
 But I wasn't able to use it for value or usability testing because my subjects weren't fluent in the Blender interface.